vipertooth/Notes/Lab1/Readme.md

 # Guide

 This is a guide to setting up a reverse shell and Gaining Persistance in the environment.
+Try to complete each section without following the linked guide.

 ## Senario